Wednesday 01 Apr

 Mamma M is a young Yawo woman and member of her village’s weekly Bible storytelling group.
 A few years ago when she decided to be baptised, she shared, “There’s things that I want to do in my heart as a follower of Jesus, but I’m not strong enough.
 I need a new Spirit to give me new strength so I can fulfill what God needs of me.”
 She was baptised along with ten others who were prompted to be baptised by her testimony and decision.

-A month later, cross-cultural worker Tim noticed that Mamma M hadn’t been at the group for two weeks and he, Babba W and Babba T (Yawo faith leaders) visited her in her home.
+A month later, Intercultural Worker Tim noticed that Mamma M hadn’t been at the group for two weeks and he, Babba W and Babba T (Yawo faith leaders) visited her in her home.
 There in the small hut was Mamma M with her young daughter who had been badly burnt by a pot of boiling water.
 Mamma M shared with them that she initially didn’t realise how bad the burns were and after it became clear, she was too scared to go to the clinic in case they thought she was a negligent mother.
 She was a young mother who felt scared and alone.

 They prayed together and Mamma M found the courage to go with them to the clinic.
 The doctor told them that Mamma M’s daughter would not live as the burns were serious, she had malaria, a high fever and blood poisoning.
 They kept praying.